GianlucaSpendolini/GianlucaSpendolini.github.io/README.md

 I will update the versions with the following logic:
 - Major
     - Only in case of important logical changes;
+    - Creation and/or entry into function of a new section
+        - At root level;
+        - Ex: for v1.0.0 all the sections thought at the beginning must be introduced;
 - Minor
     - Only if I add things (like new sections or functions to handle something);
 - Patch